DTU-RAVEN/SW-Computer-Vision/README.md

 ## Info

 This repository contains the scripts needed for object detection on DTU RAVEN's drone, designated for competing in SUAS 2025.
-The modules use ROS2 for communication sharing information between them.
+The modules use ROS2 for information sharing between them.

 ## Setup